How to: Configure SharePoint Integration on Multiple Servers

 To configure the report server for SharePoint integrated mode

-Install and configure a SharePoint Web front end on the report server computer.
-For instructions, see How to: Install a SharePoint Web Front-end on a Report Server Computer.
+Install and configure the Windows SharePoint Services object model on the report server computer.
+For instructions, see How to: Install a SharePoint Web Front-End on a Report Server Computer.

 - A browser window will open to Central Administration on the primary server, allowing you to verify that the server farm configuration succeeded.